 Bascinet |

-Helms only cover a portion of the head dependant upon the type of helm.
+Helms only cover a portion of the head dependent upon the type of helm.
 When a strike to the head occurs you must determine whether it hit the helm or your open face.
 If the strike was to the open face then the helm offers no protection.

 If the save is dreadful then the character has been knocked out for a round then starts the wake up procedure.